o-daneel/Lunii.QT/README.md

 5. The **status bar**, you'll find
    * your SNU (serial number)
-   * the firmware version of your Lunii
+   * the firmware version of your Lunii/Flam
    * the available space
    * the number of stories it contains